3box/keramik/keramik/src/simulation.md

 - `ceramic-write-only` - A simulation that only performs updates on two different streams
 - `ceramic-new-streams` - A simulation that only creates new streams
 - `ceramic-model-reuse` - A simulation that reuses the same model and queries instances across workers
-- `steady-event-id-sync` - A simulation that creates events for Recon to sync at a fixed rate (~300/s by default).
+- `event-id-sync` - A simulation that creates events for Recon to sync at a fixed rate (~300/s by default).
 Only designed for a 2 node network.

 Using one of these scenarios, we can then define the configuration for that scenario: